ric2b/Vivaldi-browser/chromium/docs/ios/build_instructions.md

 builds, and generates an appropriate Xcode workspace (`out/build/all.xcworkspace`) as well.

+Warning: *do not open `out/build/products.xcodeproj` as this file does not configure the "Legacy Build System".
+If you do open this file, many things won't work properly (clicking on an error won't open the corresponding file, ...).*

 More information about [developing with Xcode](xcode_tips.md).

 You can customize the build by editing the file `$HOME/.setup-gn` (create it if